vibh1608/IMDB_Movies_Application/README.md

 o Crew (Casts of the Movie) - Name and Image

-   I have run this app on
+   I have run this app on API 23 and 27 .

+   ScreenShots of the output has been added .

+   APK file has been added .